Picture it: the crispy, freshly-fried dough. The steaming mug of thick chocolate. Is there anything better?

 Address: Calle Palencia, 20

 Looking for more of the best spots to eat and drink in Granada?
-Join us on our Hidden Granada Food & Tapas Adventure!
-On this walking tour through the historical center, you’ll enjoy all kinds of foods typical to Granada—including something sweet, of course!—while you soak up insider knowledge of the city’s culture and history from your local guide.
+Join us on our Ultimate Granada Tapas Tour!
+On this walking tour through the historical center, you’ll enjoy all kinds of foods typical to Granada while you soak up insider knowledge of the city’s culture and history from your local guide.